Basic Statistics Every Data Scientist Should Know

 We are not going to spend a lot of time here.
-Google has a plethora of every algorithm underneath the sun!
+Google has loads of information on every algorithm beneath the sun!

 There are classification algorithms, clustering algorithms, decision trees, neural networks, basic deduction, boolean, and so on.
 If you have specific questions, let us know!

-Alright, this is probably one of the most popular ones that really…most computer focused people should know about!
+Alright, this is probably one of the most popular ones that most computer focused people should know about!